 For the latest information, see the Tasmanian government website.

 Victoria uses a “traffic light” system for entry to the state, based on where you have been in the past 14 days:

-Before arriving from anywhere in Australia, all travellers must apply for a permit to enter Victoria.
+Before arriving in Victoria from anywhere in Australia, all travellers must apply for a permit to enter Victoria.
 This includes passengers transiting via Melbourne Airport.